Voucher Marketing: Why Vouchers Have a Lasting Impact

 The voucher should reflect the brand and resonate with the target audience.
 Whether minimalist, modern, or premium, design and materials influence whether a voucher is kept or discarded. - Clarity of message and benefit

 Customers should immediately understand the value being offered.
-A simple, well-defined benefit makes it easier for them to see what they’re saving for. - A well-timed redemption period
+A simple, well-defined benefit makes it easier for them to see what they’re saving for.
+Especially as consumers are paying closer attention to price advantages, the benefit should be visible at first glance.
+At the same time, the voucher should not feel generic: a specific occasion, a relevant target audience and a simple redemption process can turn a discount into a real purchase trigger. - A well-timed redemption period

 The redemption window should be realistic.
 If it’s too short, it creates pressure; if it’s too long, the voucher risks being forgotten.
 A smartly timed deadline serves as a subtle reminder, keeping the brand top of mind until the moment feels right to redeem.